wakandamohan1/wakandamohan1/README.md

 # 🚀 Welcome to my GitHub!

-## **I'm passionate about data analytics and enjoy working with Power BI, , Tableau ,  SQL, Python adn advanced excel to derive meaningful insights.**
+## **I'm passionate about data analytics and enjoy working with Power BI, , Tableau ,  SQL, Python and advanced excel to derive meaningful insights.**

 # 🌟 About Me